Between Silicon and Soul

 The aggregator's grip is not uniform across generations.
 Platform habituation depth, the strength of pre-existing brand relationships, and accumulated generational equity all shape how each cohort navigates — or surrenders to — platform intermediation.

-Millennials experienced the migration in real time — early brand relationships, then Amazon Prime and app-based platforms gradually capturing purchase defaults during their 20s and 30s.
+Millennials experienced the migration in real time — early brand relationships, then Amazon Prime and app-based platforms gradually capturing purchase defaults during their twenties and thirties.
 Many maintain residual direct relationships with specific brands they trust deeply, but their default behavior is platform-first.

 What It Means